XiaojunSun/wise-r-club/Install_Upgrade_R_on_Windows.md

 WISE R CLUB, Xiaojun Sun, 2014.06.20

 R is a language and environment for statistical computing and graphics.
 It is widely used around the world.
 Here I briefly describe the steps to install and upgrade R for R beginners.
 This post is written for Windows user.
 If you use Mac, please search Google for instruction.
+If you have already installed R on your computer, you can jump to step two.

 ## Step 1: Install R and Rstudio
 The latest version of R can be download from [CRAN][2].
 Rstudio Desktop can be download from it's [official site][3].